bpmn-io/bpmn-js/README.md

 [bpmn-js](https://github.com/bpmn-io/bpmn-js) is the BPMN 2.0 diagram modeling and rendering toolkit that powers [bpmn.io](http://bpmn.io).

-> the project is still in an early stage.
-Documentation may be missing and examples may be broken.

 ## Usage

+> No need for additional setup: Try out our [seed project](https://github.com/bpmn-io/bpmn-js-seed) or use the [pre-packaged version](https://github.com/bpmn-io/bower-bpmn-js) of the library.

-Get the library via [npm](http://npmjs.org) or [bower](http://bower.io) and use it in your web applications to display [BPMN 2.0 diagrams](http://www.bpmn.org/).
+Get the library via [npm](http://npmjs.org) or [Bower](http://bower.io/) and use it in your web applications to display [BPMN 2.0 diagrams](http://www.bpmn.org/).

 ```javascript